barzdyka/Line-Calculator/README.md

 <b>Line-Calculator</b></br>

-Your task is to implement class Line Calculator.
-All methods in class should be support dot notation.</br>
+Your task is to implement class Line Calculator.</br>
 The priority of different operations should be kept in mind.
 It means, that 2 + 2 * 2 is 6, not 8.</br>

 <b>Details:</b></br>